moulbn/VIdeo-Game-Recommender/README.md

 # Video Game Recommender
 Recommending the finest video games to the finest of nerds

-Both contributors to this project had different ideas, so we decided to do 2 separate notebooks, each containing different recommenders.
+Both contributors to this project had different ideas, so we decided to do 2 separate notebooks, each containing different models and architectures for the recommenders.

-## I. name_of_notebook
+## I. Baseline Recommenders

-This repository documents the pipeline and database enginereed for video game recommendation.
+This notebook documents the pipeline and database enginereed for video game recommendation.
 Two types of content are recorded:
 - the structured database "steam-200k.csv", which is downloaded from the open-source Steam database and namely reused on Kaggle (@Tamber, last update on 2017 via https://www.kaggle.com/tamber/steam-video-games/data)
 - the .ipynb file "Baseline_Recommenders.ipynb" which performs preprocessing on the data and launches three versions of a Recommender Algorithm tuned for the data